You Are Here: Home > > Recruiting the Right Directors for Your Board—and Getting Rid of the Wrong Ones

 You have accessed a resource that is only available to our Bank Services members.

 From how-to articles, director training videos, key interviews with industry leaders and more, Bank Services provides bank executives and directors with the tools to help grow their financial institutions.

-Editor Naomi Snyder is in charge of the editorial coverage at Bank Director.
+Editor-in-Chief Naomi Snyder is in charge of the editorial coverage at Bank Director.
 She oversees the magazine and the editorial team’s efforts on the Bank Director website, newsletter and special projects.
 She has more than two decades of experience in business journalism and spent 15 years as a newspaper reporter.
 She has a master’s degree in journalism from the University of Illinois and a bachelor’s degree from the University of Michigan.